inspircd/docs/docs/4/breaking-changes.md

 - `<security:hidewhois>` has been moved to `<security:hideserver>`.
 This move originally happened in v3 so if you are using a v3 config you probably don't need to do anything.

+- The `/PROTOCTL` command has been moved to inspircd-contrib.
+If you wish to keep this behaviour then you can run `./modulemanager install m_protoctl` to install it.

 - The censor module has been moved to inspircd-contrib.
 In order to upgrade either remove this module from your configuration or run `./modulemanager install m_censor` to install it.

 - The cgiirc module has been renamed to gateway.
 In order to upgrade you should change your module tag to point to the new name.